canjs/canjs/docs/can-guides/topics/data/managing-sessions/managing-sessions.md

 - [can-connect/can/session/session can/session] expects your backend to work by default
 - to use [can-connect/can/session/session can/session] with cookies
 - to use [can-connect/can/session/session can/session] with application held tokens
-- to initialize [can-connect/can/session/session can/session] manually if already know you have an active session
+- to initialize [can-connect/can/session/session can/session] manually if you know you have an active session

 ## Benefits Of The can/session Behavior